sandeep-ps/sam2/README_sam2_crop_cli.md

    - Lower values (e.g., 256) allow smaller segments for more detailed segmentation
    - This parameter affects the initial segmentation, while `--min-area` filters the final results

+10. **Maximum Resize Dimension**:
+    - Use `--max-resize-dimension` to control the maximum size of images during processing
+    - Larger images are automatically resized to this dimension to prevent memory issues
+    - Higher values (e.g., 2048) preserve more detail but use more memory
+    - Lower values (e.g., 512) use less memory but may lose some detail
+    - Default value of 1024 provides a good balance between quality and memory usage

 ## Troubleshooting

 ### Common Issues